-Relationships education focusses on giving pupils the knowledge they need to make informed decisions about their wellbeing, health and relationships, and ensures can talk to a trusted adult if there is anything worrying them.
-Health education focusses on equipping pupils with the knowledge they need to make informed decisions about their own health and ensures they receive factual information about the changes they will experience emotionally and physically during puberty.
+Relationships education focuses on giving children the knowledge they need to make informed decisions about their wellbeing, health and relationships, and to build self-efficacy.
+Health education focuses on equipping children with the knowledge they need to make good decisions about their own health and wellbeing.

-We understand our responsibility to deliver a high-quality, age-appropriate and evidencebased relationships, sex and health education (RHSE) for all our pupils.
-This policy sets out the framework for our RSHE curriculum, providing clarity on how it is informed, organised and delivered.
-Any sex education included within the curriculum consists of age-appropriate content which covers how babies are conceived and how they are born.
-Sex education does not go above and beyond the focus of reproduction.
-State-funded primary schools are also required to teach health education.
+We understand our responsibility to deliver high-quality, age-appropriate and evidence-based relationships, sex and health education for all of our children.
+This policy sets out the framework for our relationships, sex and health curriculum, providing clarity on how it is informed, organised and delivered.